ConEmu/ConEmu.github.io/en/SettingsColors.md

 When ConEmu loses focus, its contents may be faded.
 You may specify most bright color.

 #### Low
 When ConEmu loses focus, its contents may be faded.
-You may specify here "low shift" (wich makes dark colors lighter).
+You may specify here "low shift" (which makes dark colors lighter).

 #### High
 When ConEmu loses focus, its contents may be faded.
-You may specify here "high shift" (wich makes light colors darker).
+You may specify here "high shift" (which makes light colors darker).

 #### TrueMod (24bit color) support  {#id1578}
 Colorer truemod support